Many people, especially senior adults, are familiar with the song “My Way” that Frank Sinatra made famous. The lyrics

-Romans 10:9 states, “[I]f you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.”
-The same passage in several other versions is very similar, with a notable exception: The confession is “Jesus is Lord” or “Jesus as Lord,” both of which suggest that the term “Lord” necessitates a commitment to live according to the teachings of Jesus Christ.
+Romans 10:9 in the NKJV Bible states, “[I]f you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.”
+The same scripture in several other versions of the Bible is very similar, with a notable exception: The confession is “Jesus is Lord” or “Jesus as Lord,” both of which suggest that the term “Lord” necessitates a commitment to live according to the teachings of Jesus Christ.

-The winter 2008-2009 Adult Learner Guide, which is a quarterly publication used by many Southern Baptist Sunday School/Bible Fellowship classes stated on page 51, “A faith response to the call of God for salvation includes submitting oneself to His lordship – that is, to live in a manner consistent with His character and in obedience to His commands.”
+The winter 2008-2009 edition of the Adult Learner Guide, which is a quarterly publication used by many churches for Bible studies, stated on page 51, “A faith response to the call of God for salvation includes submitting oneself to His lordship – that is, to live in a manner consistent with His character and in obedience to His commands.”

 The extent to which a person seeks to live according to God’s will subsequent to their profession of faith in Jesus Christ will make it evident as to whether or not a person truly has allowed Christ to be their Lord.
 Matthew 7:23 states that those who have not genuinely trusted in Jesus as their Savior and committed to Him as their Lord will be told by Him, “I never knew you; depart from Me,” with the result being that they will not be allowed to enter the kingdom of heaven.

 In this regard, the Adult Learner Guide for fall 2011 asserted,